mincong-h/jimi-cli/docs/real-estate.md

 **Definition:** Analysis of current and projected market conditions.

 **Interest:** Positions the property within broader market trends.
-Information from listings: Time on market, price adjustments.
+Helps gauge the property’s potential for appreciation and the likelihood of a favorable resale.

+**Information from listings:**

+* Time on market (indicating demand)
+* Comparable properties' sale history

-Additional required information:
+**Additional required information:**

-* Transaction volume trends
+* Transaction volume trends (study local supply and demand trends)
 * Local market absorption rates
-* Development pipeline in the area
+* Development pipeline in the area (research planned infrastructure improvements that may impact property value)
 * Demographic trends
+* Investigate historical price trends in the area